Hank Jones: Recognition and awards

 Hank's playing ... his playing was something."
 Keith Jarrett described Jones' playing as "Tasty.
 Beyond just tasty.
 No, it's stimulating.
 Tasty and stimulating."
 John Lewis named Jones one of the pianists he listened to most often.
 André Previn called Jones his favorite pianist, "regardless of idiom."
-And George Shearing said that Jones was one of his "strongest influences" and that he's "one of the most underrated pianists in the business.
+And George Shearing said that Jones was one of his "strongest influences" and that he was "one of the most underrated pianists in the business.
 He has a beautiful, deep sound, clarity, and a sense of economy.
 Impeccable taste."

 Younger pianists have also expressed their indebtedness to and admiration for Jones, including Kenny Barron, Bill Charlap, Eric Reed, and Geoffrey Keezer, who recorded an album of Jones' compositions for Telarc in piano duos with Barron, Chick Corea, Benny Green, and Mulgrew Miller.

 In addition to the honors mentioned above, in 2005, Jones was awarded an Honorary Doctorate of Music from Berklee College of Music at the 20th anniversary of jazz education at the Umbria Jazz Festival in Perugia, Italy.